Royal consorts have been victims of incorrect references made by the press.

 sovereign who carries a substantive title.
 Prince Harry uses the

-territorial suffix “of Wales” by virtue of Prince Charles being
+territorial suffix “of Wales” since Prince Charles being

 the Prince of Wales.
 The same is true with Princesses Beatrice and